 The Medieval Citadel

-Within the Medieval Citadel in Targu Mures, you will find several towers which used to house various guilds.
+Within the Medieval Citadel, you will find several towers which used to house various guilds, but make sure you don’t miss the Reformed Church sitting right in the center.

-Now you can visit the peaceful location for free (within the visiting hours, of course) and even set up a nice picnic here and relax.
+It’s the oldest building in the complex and adds to that “time travel” feeling.
+You can visit the location for free (within visiting hours) and even set up a picnic here to relax.

-I definitely suggest checking it out and even climbing the stairs that go alongside its walls for some truly Instagramable photos!
+I suggest climbing the stairs that go alongside its walls for some photos – the view of the city from up there is fantastic.

-Here you can take a long walk (long, because the Zoo is huge) and witness over 80 species of animals, from birds to felines and much more.
+The main attraction here is the Zoo.
+It is huge, and you can witness over 80 species of animals, from birds to felines and much more.

-The prices vary from around $5 for an adult and about $1 for children, and there are special offers for group and families.
-(Yup, Romania is cheap!).
+The prices vary from around 7 Euros for an adult and around 3 Euros for children, and there are special offers for groups and families.
+Yup, Romania is affordable!
+Make sure to double-check the prices, though, on the Zoo’s official website – where you can also book them online.

 Complex Weekend

-If you’re visiting Targu Mures during the summer, you can enjoy one of the places most locals go to relax and wind off after a long day at work: Complex Weekend.
+If you’re visiting Targu Mures during the summer, you can enjoy one of the places most locals go to relax after a long day at work: Complex Weekend.

-Here you can find several outdoor pools (the kids’ one also has some slides) as well as an Olympic pool which is covered, so it can be used during winter time as well.
+Here you can find six outdoor pools, as well as an Olympic pool, which is covered, so it can be used during winter too.
+It also has seven water slides, 6 playgrounds for children, and a huge lake surrounding the entire area – and perfect for kayaking.

-In this complex, you will also find small cabins next to the water, which you can rent to spend the night, and several good restaurants with pretty decent food as well.
+You will not only find the pools here, but also tennis courts and other sports fields.
+In this complex, there are small cabins next to the water which you can rent to spend the night, and several good restaurants with decent food.

 Overall, if you want to feel like a local (and meet tons of locals too) this is the go-to place during the hot summer days.

-The entrance fee pretty low at 20 lei per person (around 4 Euros) for an entire day, but you should get there early if you want to find a “good spot” next to some trees, because that shade will save your life during the hot mid-day sun.
+The entrance fee is low at 20 lei per person (around 4 Euros) for an entire day (check updated prices on their official website), but you should get there early if you want to find a “good spot” next to some trees.
+That shade will save your life during the hot mid-day sun!

 Best places to eat in Targu Mures